 When bad things happen

 Bad stuff happens, and sometimes there is nothing you could have done to prevent it.
-The next best thing you can do is to respond like a smoke jumper.
+The next best thing you can do is to respond like a smoke jumper after a lightning storm.
 Act swiftly to minimize the problem before it gets out of control.

 I realize that this sounds like painfully obvious advice.
 Our logical mind says: “hey, tell me something I don’t know.”
 But here’s the problem, when unforeseen occurrences strike, we are usually caught off guard.
 In situations like that, we tend to respond emotionally, not logically.